alexanders89/prime-multiplication-table/README.md

 # +----+----+----+-----+-----+-----+-----+-----+-----+-----+-----+
 ```

-To set the size of the table to use a custom number, use -s:
+To set the amount of primes to use a custom number, use -s:

 ```bash
 $ ruby runner.rb -s 3